 3. Free Art

-If you arrive near the first Tuesday of the month, the San Francisco Modern Art Museum is free, and well worth the time.
+If you arrive near the first Tuesday of the month, the San Francisco Museum of Modern Art (SFMOMA) often has community days, and it is well worth the time.
 Exhibits include paintings by artists such as Frida Kahlo and Henri Matisse, along with photography and design.
-The Asian Art Museum is also open for free on the first Tuesday, and there you can see the oldest known Chinese Buddha.
+The Asian Art Museum is also open for free on the first Sunday of the month, and there you can see the oldest known Chinese Buddha.
 On the second Sunday of the month, visit the Oakland Museum of California for free.
 Along with California art, you can walk through 9 distinct ecosystems in the Natural Sciences Gallery.

 4. Free Music

 Watch the Golden Gate Park Band all summer for free at Spreckel’s Temple of Music, or visit one of the many free concerts offered by the San Francisco Chamber Orchestra.
-The director will lead talks about the music for a half hour before each show.
-Throughout the summer the Stern Grove Festival offers several free concerts.
+The director will lead talks about the music for a half-hour before each show.
+Throughout the summer, the Stern Grove Festival offers incredible free outdoor concerts featuring everything from symphony music to modern rock.
+It's the perfect way to spend a sunny Sunday afternoon in the city.

 5. Free Theater

-At any number of locations throughout the city you might find the San Francisco Free Civic Theatre, an all-volunteer company that produces plays for free from September through May.
-Free plays courtesy of Shakespeare in the Park offers professional theater under the backdrop of stars.
+While some repertory companies like the San Francisco Free Civic Theatre have become dormant, the city still hums with live performance.
+Check out the SF LIVE series for free outdoor activations and concerts.
+Free plays courtesy of Shakespeare in the Park offer professional theater under the backdrop of the stars.
 These plays occur at parks all throughout the city, beginning in June and ending in late September.
+It’s a wonderful way to experience different San Francisco neighborhoods while enjoying high-quality art.

 6. Free Gardens

 Visit the San Francisco Botanical Garden for free and get acquainted with more than 16,000 plants over 55 acres.
 There are several interesting collections, including several areas focused on specific genera and others focused on certain environments.
-The Tours are also complimentary, and are offered 7 days a week.
-The Yerba Buena Gardens is also free, and is much smaller but still awesome.
-At 2-and-a-half acres, it features a waterfall, a memorial to Martin Luther King - and if you want to spend a little money – a carousel, a skating rink, and bowling.
+The tours are also complimentary and are offered seven days a week.
+The Yerba Buena Gardens is also free, and while it is much smaller, it is still awesome.
+At two-and-a-half acres, it features a waterfall, a memorial to Martin Luther King Jr., and—if you want to spend a little money—a carousel, a skating rink, and bowling.

 7. Free Culture

-If you’re looking to get a little culture for free then San Francisco’s your city.
-Here you’ll find the Chinatown Night Market Fair, offering Chinese food and entertainment.
-The San Francisco Center for the Book lets you learn the history and art of bookmaking, and if you head off to the Museo ItaloAmericano you’ll learn about the Italian’s contribution to society.
-Other free events include the Haight-Ashbury Street Fair and the San Francisco Free Fold Festival.
+If you’re looking to get a little culture for free, then San Francisco is your city.
+Here you’ll find the Chinatown Night Market Fair, offering authentic Chinese food, music, and entertainment on the second Friday of each month.
+The San Francisco Center for the Book lets you learn the history and art of bookmaking, and if you head off to the Museo ItaloAmericano, you’ll learn about the Italian contribution to society.
+Other free events include the Haight-Ashbury Street Fair and the San Francisco Free Folk Festival.

 Remember too that sightseeing on foot costs nothing.
-You can walk to Alamo Square to see the famous Painted Ladies, visit Chinatown for a taste of the Orient and wander the Mission District.
+You can walk to Alamo Square to see the famous Painted Ladies, visit Chinatown for a taste of the Orient, and wander the vibrant Mission District.
 San Fran won’t let you down.

 Create your profile.
 Earn badges.
 Level up your reading.